shorepine/tulipcc/tulip/ios/README.md

-# tulip for iOS
+# Tulip Desktop for iOS

 Work in progress

 ```
-cd tulip/ios
-./build-simulator.sh
+# First install findsimulator
+brew tap a7ex/homebrew-formulae
+brew install findsimulator

+# To build for simulator
+./clean.sh
+./build-simulator.sh # builds release for simulator
 ./build-simulator.sh Debug

-./build-device.sh
+# On first run of the simulator build, you'll want to run ./build-simulator.sh twice as the simulator will still be booting
+# Quit the simulator if you're changing device types (you can set them in ./build-simulator.sh)

+# To build for device
+./clean.sh
+./build-device.sh # builds release for device
 ./build-device.sh debug
+# You have to click the run button manually in xcode still, TBD
 ```

-Will pull down SDL on first run.
+Will pull down SDL source on first run.

-It will build micropython/Tulip as a static lib, then run xcode and open the simulator
+Builds micropython/Tulip as a static lib, then runs xcodebuild of the app bundle, then opens the simulator, installs and runs (with console logging)

 TODOs:
  - XXX download/move SDL into here -- or share SDL among the ports?